-- Siraj-ud-daula sieged Fort William. - 146 British people were compelled to surrender. - Stuffed for a night in a room of 18 square feet, with only two windows, and 123 people (Including natives) suffocated to death. - Clive relieved Calcutta survivors & recovered the city on January 2, 1757 - An indecisive engagement led to a treaty with Sirāj ud-Daula on February 9, which restored the company's privileges.
+Black Hole ٠ Siraj-ud-daula sieged Fort William.

+Tragedy ٠ 146 British people were compelled

+(1756) to surrender.

+٠ Stuffed for a night in a room of 18

+square feet, with only two windows,

+and 123 people (Including natives)

+suffocated to death.

+• Clive relieved Calcutta survivors &

+recovered the city on January 2,

+1757

+• An indecisive engagement led to a

+treaty with Sirāj ud-Daula on

+February 9, which restored the

+company's privileges.

+company s privileges.